tig/JPG-Corruptor/README.md

 * When in full screen mode, ESC will stop it
 * The "Save Current" button will let you save the very latest frame.
 * Loop mode will cause the corruption process to repeat over and over.
 * The JPGCorrupt.settings file will be created the first time the app runs.
+The settings file will be created in the directory the JPGCorrupt.exe file is in.
 It is an XML file whos schema is pretty self-explainatory.
 AutoStart, FullScreen, & Loop control the app's behavior.
 See Queing Multiple Files below for more details on enabling a queue of text/image files to be processed.